Contents

 In contrast to a first-party cover, third-party bike insurance has limited coverage.
 It only protects you, the policyholder, against the liabilities arising due to an accident to a person or damages to property.
 Since it is to ensure protection of a third party outside the contract of insurance, it is called third-party two-wheeler insurance cover.
 Now that you know how first-party insurance differs from third-party cover, let us understand why it is essential to purchase a first-party two-wheeler insurance online.

-Aspect | First-Party Insurance | Third-Party Insurance |
+Aspect | First-Party Insurance | Third-Party Insurance | Comprehensive bike insurance |

-Coverage | Comprehensive (own damage, theft, fire, calamities) | Limited (third-party damage or injury) |
+Coverage | Comprehensive (own damage, theft, fire, calamities) | Limited (third-party damage or injury) | Your bike’s damage + theft + fire + natural disasters + third-party injury/death/property damage. |

-Premium | Higher | Lower |
+Premium | Higher | Lower | Highest.
+You pay more for complete protection. |

-Legal Requirement | Optional | Mandatory |
+Legal Requirement | Optional | Mandatory | Optional.
+Pick it for the best coverage. |

-Add-ons Availability | Yes | No |
+Add-ons Availability | Yes | No | Yes.
+You get all add-ons like zero dep, return-to-invoice, engine protection, etc. |

-Financial Protection | High | Low |
+Financial Protection | High | Low | Owners of new or costly bikes, or anyone who wants full financial safety. |

 First‑party insurance for two‑wheeler—also known as 1st party cover—protects both your bike and yourself from various risks.
 It includes protection against:

 First‑party cover gives you financial security and legal compliance under the Motor Vehicles Act.
 Plus, it offers customisation—you can add riders such as zero‑depreciation or roadside assistance.
-Bajaj General Insurance combine core benefits with tailored add‑ons and nationwide support—especially through their 7,200+ cashless garages—so you ride with confidence.
+Bajaj General Insurance combines core benefits with tailored add‑ons and nationwide support—especially through their 7,200+ cashless garages—so you ride with confidence.

-Also Read: Car Clutch: What is It and How Does It Work?
+Also Read: Car Clutch: What is it and How Does It Work?

 Understanding these inclusions and exclusions helps you choose the right coverage.
 Bajaj General Insurance, for instance, offers clear policy wordings and transparent claim support to avoid surprises.